Date

 • Lodging

-• Guide - Guides ride with you for safety, navigation, and local insights
+• Guide - English-speaking guides ride with you for safety, navigation, and local insights

 • Shuttle - A support van follows the group and carries all belongings

-• Dinner and Breakfast - At hotel or local restaurant
+• Breakfast, lunch and dinner - At hotel or local restaurant

 • Refreshments - While cycling